Coral Central

 To harvest the energy of the sun, hard corals cultivate a type of symbiotic algae known as zooxanthellae.
 These microscopic algae live within the cells of the coral and when bathed in sunlight, photosynthesize like any other plant and produce food for the coral.
 In return, the coral directs its own waste products to the algae, acting like a fertilizer.

-Hard corals also have feather-like feeding polyps, which they will extend out of their protective shelters to harvest any nutrients that float by.
+The feeding polyps of hard corals are equipped with small tentacles that give them a flower like look, which they will extend out of their protective shelters to harvest any nutrients that float by.
 You are more likely to see these polyps extended at night, as this is when a feeding coral has less chance of getting nipped by a hungry fish.

 While the hard corals are the reef builders, it is the soft corals that enliven reefs in waves of undulating color.
 While hard corals extrude a calcium carbonate skeleton, soft corals are supported by a skeleton consisting of siliceous spicules.
 This allows them to grow outward into fan-like shapes with large surface areas.
 Whereas hard corals are limited in where they can grow by light levels, soft corals feed on organic matter suspended in the water column.
 When the currents are running, soft corals swell and their polyps begin to trap suspended particles.
 As a result, they thrive in areas of higher current, can tolerate greater turbidity within the water, and don’t require abundant sunlight.
 This is why you will often find huge sea fans, long whips of wire coral and tree-like growths of black coral as you drop deeper on the reefs.